ShakedLub/GroupLevelObjectivePerformance/README.md

    6.3.
 Load the simulations configuration (defined in Common\\Definitions.R; see 'fixed\_params' parameter and class).
    6.4.
 Run all simulations according to the simulation configuration.
    6.5.
 Save the results of the simulations to an RData file.
    6.6 In order to produce plots for the results run 'GrandScatterPlot.R'.
-Chose which plots to produce with the variable optionImage. optionImage=1 - test types: GBC, T, MMLR, GBBayes, TBayes create also a Bayesian image:  GBBayes, TBayes, with H0 for supplementary optionImage=2 - test types: GBC, GB, Chi
+Choose which plots to produce with the variable optionImage. optionImage=1 - test types: GBC, T, MMLR, GBBayes, TBayes create also a Bayesian image:  GBBayes, TBayes, with H0 for supplementary optionImage=2 - test types: GBC, GB, Chi